ntropy-unc/ntropy-unc.github.io/index.md

 <h3> Discord </h3>
 We communicate through Discord!
 Join with this <a href="https://discord.gg/YjfgCz796g">link.</a>
 <h3> Meeting Time </h3>
-We're meeting Mondays 7-8PM in TDB!
+We're meeting Mondays 7-8PM in FB008!
 </div>